 Fleas are known for piggybacking on your pets, causing an itchy or painful reaction for anyone who’s bitten.
 While the cold weather certainly slows these pests down, fleas can still be an issue during the winter – especially if they can hitch a ride into your home.

 Fleas thrive in warmer areas with a little bit of humidity.
 Around 75 degrees Fahrenheit is ideal for them, which makes your house the perfect spot for them when winter rolls around.
 Continuing to treat your pets and watch for these pests can help keep your home flea-free, no matter the season.

 As bothersome as mosquitoes can be during the summer, they seem to disappear as soon as winter comes around.
 During the colder months, many mosquitoes do actually die off.
 So, how do they come back year after year?

 Right before everything freezes over, female mosquitoes lay their eggs in still bodies of water.
 The eggs only need about half an inch of water to survive, and they are hardy enough to endure harsh winter weather.
 So, even though mosquitoes aren’t a bother during winter, they always make preparations to come back in the spring.

 Pest Control During the Winter

 Since so many pests seek a warm and cozy home for winter, it’s still important to keep your eye out for an infestation even when it’s cold out.
 If you’re struggling with pests during the winter, a local pest control company like United Pest Solutions may be able to help!
-From thorough inspections to quick extermination, our experts have been serving the Seattle metropolitan and Puget Sound area since 1960.
+From thorough inspections to quick extermination, our experts have been serving the Bellevue metropolitan and Puget Sound area since 1960.
 Give us a call to keep your home pest-free, without the hassle!